Yes! California is in the third year of severe drought, and there simply is not enough water to meet normal demands in the coming months.

 Triunfo monitors the quality of water in the distribution system twice a week to ensure that it is safe for customers.
 If you are interested in collecting the water that is flushed from these sample stations on the mornings when samples are collected, please email [email protected] to make arrangements.

-For now, yes.
+Yes.
 Use a pool cover to minimize evaporation.
 Maintain proper chemistry and defer maintenance so that there is not a need to drain or refill the pool.

-MWD has plans to build additional water infrastructure to make agencies like Triunfo less reliant on water supplies from the State Water Project.
 Triunfo is also working with its Joint Powers Authority partner (Las Virgenes Municipal Water District) to develop the Pure Water Project that will ultimately produce up to 1.6 billion gallons of local sourced drinking water each year.
 That project is expected to be completed in 2030.